 Place the MAF sensor on a towel to catch any MAF cleaner runoff.
 Put on safety goggles to protect your eyes as the cleaner is under pressure and can splash back in your face.
-Insert the plastic straw into the nozzle on the can and spray the interior of the housing with 10-15 blasts.
-You need to cover the hot wire(s) and plate.
+Insert the plastic straw into the nozzle on the can and spray the interior of the housing with 10-15 sweeping blasts.
+You need to coat the hot wire(s) and plate with MAF cleaner.
 Be very careful to not touch the wires with any object, including the straw.
 The wires are quite delicate.

-Spray all sides of the sensor and housing, including the connectors.
+Spray all sides of the sensor inside and the outer housing, including the connectors.
 Give everything a good spritz.

 It is a good idea to clean the MAF sensor every time you change or clean the air filter.
 A clean MAF sensor can restore 4-10 horsepower to the wheels, which is a significant number for just cleaning a sensor.
 If you have a reusable air filter that is oiled you will definitely want to clean the MAF sensor with every air filter cleaning.